David Cameron: Education

-From the age of seven, Cameron was educated at two private schools: at Heatherdown School in Winkfield (near Ascot) in Berkshire, which counts Prince Andrew and Prince Edward among its old boys.
+Cameron was educated at two private schools.
+From the age of seven, he was taught at Heatherdown School in Winkfield, Berkshire.
 Owing to good grades, he entered its top academic class almost two years early.
-At the age of 13 he went on to Eton College in Berkshire, following his father and elder brother.
+At the age of 13, he went on to Eton College in Berkshire, following his father and elder brother.
 His early interest was in art.
-Six weeks before taking his O-Levels, he was caught smoking cannabis.
-He admitted the offence and had not been involved in selling drugs, so he was not expelled; instead he was fined, prevented from leaving the school grounds, and given a "Georgic" (a punishment that involved copying 500 lines of Latin text).
+Six weeks before taking his O-levels, he was caught smoking cannabis.
+He admitted the offence and had not been involved in selling drugs, so he was not expelled; instead he was fined, prevented from leaving the school grounds and given a "Georgic" (a punishment that involved copying 500 lines of Latin text).

-Cameron passed twelve O-Levels and then three A-levels: History of art; History, in which he was taught by Michael Kidson; and Economics with Politics.
-He obtained three 'A' grades and a '1' grade in the Scholarship Level exam in Economics and Politics.
+Cameron passed twelve O-levels and then three A levels: History of Art; History, in which he was taught by Michael Kidson; and Economics with Politics.
+He obtained three 'A' grades and a '1' grade in the scholarship level exam in Economics and Politics.
 The following autumn, he passed the entrance exam for the University of Oxford, and was offered an exhibition at Brasenose College.

-After leaving Eton in 1984, Cameron started a nine-month gap year.
-For three months he worked as a researcher for his godfather Tim Rathbone, then Conservative MP for Lewes, during which time he attended debates in the House of Commons.
+After leaving Eton in 1984 Cameron started a nine-month gap year.
+For three months, he worked as a researcher for his godfather Tim Rathbone, then Conservative MP for Lewes, during which time he attended debates in the House of Commons.
 Through his father, he was then employed for a further three months in Hong Kong by Jardine Matheson as a 'ship jumper', an administrative post.

 Returning from Hong Kong, Cameron visited the then-Soviet Union, where he was approached by two Russian men speaking fluent English.
 He was later told by one of his professors that it was "definitely an attempt" by the KGB to recruit him.

-In October 1985, Cameron began his Bachelor of Arts course in Philosophy, Politics and Economics (PPE) at Brasenose College, Oxford.
+In October 1985 Cameron began his Bachelor of Arts course in Philosophy, Politics and Economics (PPE) at Brasenose College, Oxford.
 His tutor, Vernon Bogdanor, has described him as "one of the ablest" students he has taught, with "moderate and sensible Conservative" political views.